 The SDV movement highlights fundamental disparities between automotive and mobile development paradigms.
 Each gap represents decades of technical debt and cultural inertia.

-The "software-defined" prefix isn't just marketing, it's a rallying cry for industrial transformation.
+The "software-defined" prefix is more than marketing.
+It's a rallying cry for industrial transformation.
 Traditional automakers must convince investors, recruit software talent, and reshape corporate cultures built around hardware engineering.
 The SDV label signals this pivot, even if the underlying concept isn't novel.

 As vehicles become "computers on wheels," the automotive industry faces a strategic choice that mirrors mobile's evolution: